COMPENSATION FOR WORKPLACE BURNS, SCARS & DISFIGUREMENT

 Medical treatment for a workplace burn injury includes pain management, skin grafts, surgery, and physical therapy.
-They can lead to shock, a heart attack and infections.
+More severe burn injuries can lead to shock, a heart attack, and infections.

 Scarring and Disfigurement Injuries

-Scars and disfigurements are the result of burns, surgery, and cuts.
+Scars and disfigurements are the results of burns, surgery, and cuts.
 These injuries occur from fires, explosions, chemical splashes, falling objects, slip and falls, car accidents, amputations, and product defects.
 They leave lasting reminders of the accident, which may require psychological care.
 If you have suffered a burn injury, it is important to get the legal advice of a burn injury lawyer about your burn injury case.

 LEARN MORE ABOUT YOUR CASE